vladimir-xaro/micro-dom/README.md

     listener: EventListenerOrEventListenerObject,
     options?: boolean | EventListenerOptions
-  ): I_MicroDOM <T>;                                                                  // Calls the "removeEventListener" method for each set item css(obj: object): I_MicroDOM<T>;                                                    // Sets the style attribute property passed in the object by key attr(obj: object): I_MicroDOM<T>;                                                   // Sets the attribute property passed in the object by key nextTick(...cbs: Function[]): I_MicroDOM<T>;                                        // Recursively calls each passed function in a new setTimeout(() => {}, 0)
+  ): I_MicroDOM <T>;                                                                  // Calls the "removeEventListener" method for each set item fireEvent(type: string): I_MicroDOM<T>;                                             // Calls dispatchEvent with an event of the specified type for each item in the set css(obj: object): I_MicroDOM<T>;                                                    // Sets the style attribute property passed in the object by key attr(obj: object): I_MicroDOM<T>;                                                   // Sets the attribute property passed in the object by key nextTick(...cbs: Function[]): I_MicroDOM<T>;                                        // Recursively calls each passed function in a new setTimeout(() => {}, 0)